Key gas pipeline from Russia to Europe restarts after break

 The head of the European Union’s executive Commission, Ursula von der Leyen, said on Wednesday that the turbine was “in transit” and there was “no pretext not to deliver” gas.

+“Keeping low flows going is better than cutoff.
+It decreases Europe’s resolve to reduce gas demand,” he said.
+He warned that Europe must go into crisis mode anyway “because an interruption is likely to happen in the winter.
+And each cubic meter of gas saved now, makes Europe more resilient in the next months.”

+German Foreign Minister Annalena Baerbock said “today underlines — even if there’s an announcement that gas is flowing again — that this war isn’t only being conducted with weapons against Ukraine, but that hybrid warfare means also using energy dependency as a means of war.”

-The Commission proposed that member countries cut their gas use by 15% over the coming months as the bloc braces for a possible full Russian cutoff of gas supplies.
+The European Commission proposed this week that member countries cut their gas use by 15% over the coming months as the bloc braces for a possible full Russian cutoff of gas supplies.

 Germany and the rest of Europe are scrambling to fill gas storage in time for winter and reduce their dependence on Russian energy imports.
 Germany has Europe’s biggest economy; gas is important to power its industries, provide heating and, to some extent, generate electricity.